 - Describe hormone related issues for people during transition

-- Review suggested outcome measures with rehab focus for people undergoing gender affirming surgeries.
+- Select outcome measures with rehab focus for people undergoing gender affirming surgeries.

-- Describe the surgical procedures for orchiectomy, vaginoplasty, vulvoplasty, phalloplasty, metoidioplasty, and mastectomy and breast augmentation
+- Describe the surgical procedures for orchiectomy, vaginoplasty, vulvoplasty, phalloplasty, metoidioplasty, reduction mammoplasty, and breast augmentation

-- Describe common musculoskeletal and pelvic floor issues to address prior to and after female-to-male gender affirming genital surgery.
-Metoidioplasty Phalloplasty, scrotoplasty, Vaginectomy, hysterectomy
+- Describe common musculoskeletal and pelvic floor issues to address before and after gender affirming genital surgery.
+Metoidioplasty Phalloplasty,

 What is included: